 3. Semi-structured data

 Semi-structured data is not merely a combination of modeled and non-modeled data.
-Contrary, it is the type of data that does not follow most data structures but uses tags or markers to define elements, fields, and records within itself.
+Contrarily, it is the type of data that does not follow most data structures but uses tags or markers to define elements, fields, and records within itself.

 XML and JSON are two examples of semi-structured data.